-Years before Disney World opened in 1971, Walt Disney had dreamed of a futuristic planned community called the "Experimental Prototype Community Of Tomorrow," which would constantly introducing, testing, and demonstrating the latest innovations happening in American industry.
+Years before Disney World opened in 1971, Walt Disney had dreamed of a futuristic planned community called the "Experimental Prototype Community Of Tomorrow," which would be constantly introducing, testing, and demonstrating the latest innovations happening in American industry.
 Epcot would be, in Disney's vision, a "living blueprint of the future" where real people actually lived.

+In the wake of Disney's death in 1966 and the debut of Disney World in 1971, Disney's vision of Epcot was put on hold.
 In the late 1970s, the Disney board deemed that a community would be unworkable, and instead decided to build an Epcot theme park that would have the feel of a World's Fair.

-- Make advance lunch and dinner reservations.
-Epcot's World Showcase offers some of the best restaurants in Disney World, and they tend to fill up for lunch and dinner.
+- Make advance lunch and dinner reservations: Epcot's World Showcase offers some of the best restaurants in Disney World, and they tend to fill up for lunch and dinner.
 Book a table in advance and you won't be boxed out.

-- Take a midday break.
-If you arrived early, your troops will probably start lagging sometime around lunch.
-Head back to your hotel for a few hours of down time and even a nap.
+- Take a midday break: If you arrived early, your troops will probably start lagging sometime around lunch.
+Head back to your hotel for a few hours of downtime and even a nap.

-- Stay for the fireworks.
-This is where that midday nap will come in handy.
+- Stay for the fireworks: This is where that midday nap will come in handy.
 Epcot's spectacular night-time IllumiNations fireworks display is a must-see.
 Arrive early for a good viewing spot.

 Epcot Festivals and Special Events

 Visitors get some great extras at Epcot during certain times of the year, so if you truly want to make the most out of your vacation to this Disney World park, you may want to coordinate your trip with these festive events.